mlswg/mls-architecture/draft-ietf-mls-architecture.md

 maintained and not weakened by user membership in multiple groups.
-However, actions in other groups likewise do not strengthen the FS and PCS guarantees within a given group, e.g., key updates within a given group following a device compromise does not provide PCS healing in other groups; each group must be updated separately to achieve these security objectives.
+However, actions in other groups likewise do not strengthen the FS and PCS guarantees within a given group, e.g., key updates within a given group following a device compromise do not provide PCS healing in other groups; each group must be updated separately to achieve these security objectives.
 This also applies to future groups that a member has yet to join, which are likewise unaffected by updates performed in current groups.